University of Illinois Chicago College of Pharmacy

-UIC Retzky College of Pharmacy is the pharmacy school of the University of Illinois Chicago, a public research university in Chicago, Illinois, United States.
-It is one of the oldest pharmacy schools in the US and the oldest part of the University of Illinois system.
+The UIC Retzky College of Pharmacy is the pharmacy school of the University of Illinois Chicago, a public research university in Chicago, Illinois, United States.
+It is among the oldest pharmacy schools in the United States and is the earliest established academic unit within the University of Illinois system.

 History

-Established in 1859, the UIC Retzky College of Pharmacy stands as the oldest academic unit of the University of Illinois.
+Early history (1859–1871)

+The Chicago College of Pharmacy was formally established on September 12, 1859.

+The American Pharmacists Association elected four Chicago druggists to membership in the society at the sixth annual meeting.
+After returning to Chicago, two of them, Edwin Gale and James D. Paine, began efforts to establish a formal school of pharmacy.
+Along with S. S. Bliss, J. H. Read, E. H. Sargent, and F. Scammon, they formed an organization that became the foundation of the college.
+The group also functioned as the first organized professional association of druggists in Illinois.

+Notarized on September 12, 1859, the charter establishing the Chicago College of Pharmacy officially created Illinois’s first school of pharmacy and the sixth such institution in the United States.
+Scammon was elected chair, and E. H. Sargent was appointed to the board of trustees.
+The college delivered its first complete course of instruction in the winter of 1859, and its first graduating class, consisting of two students, completed their studies in 1861.

+On October 8, 1871, during the Great Chicago Fire, the college’s building was destroyed along with much of the surrounding city.
+In the aftermath, corresponding secretary and alumnus Albert Ebert organized efforts to secure support and materials to rebuild the institution.
+The college reopened in 1872, enrolling 37 students in the fall term.

+Reconstruction and professional development (1872–1895)

 The Chicago College of Pharmacy was founded on September 12, 1859 and became part of the University of Illinois in the later part of the century.

-At the sixth annual meeting of the American Pharmacists Association, four Chicago druggists were elected to membership in the society.
-Upon returning to Chicago, two of those men, Edwin Gale and James D. Paine, began a movement for a formal school of pharmacy.
-Along with S.S.
-Bliss, J.H.
-Read, E.H.
-Sargent, and F. Scammon, all prominent druggists, collaborated to form an organization that would become the College's foundation.
-Incidentally, the group also served as the first organized society of druggists in the state.

-Shortly thereafter, a formal movement to establish a school of pharmacy began, and the Chicago College of Pharmacy was founded.
-On September 12, 1859, the charter signed by the founders of the institution was notarized, officially establishing Illinois' first school of pharmacy and the sixth school of pharmacy in the nation.
-Scammon was elected chairman, and Sargent was appointed to the College's board of trustees.
-Its first complete course was delivered in the winter of 1859, and 1861 marked its first graduating class of two students.

-On Sunday, October 8, 1871, at 9:40 p.m., a fire alarm was sounded in a Chicago pharmacy, the alert of the Great Chicago Fire.
-Lasting two days, the fire's wrath ravaged 34 city blocks and destroyed nearly 20,000 buildings, including the Chicago College of Pharmacy.
-Corresponding College Secretary and alumnus Albert Ebert began rallying support from colleagues around the world to help rebuild the College and restock its bookshelves and laboratories.
-Its reopening heralded a class of 37 students in the fall semester of 1872.

-The years that followed were crucial for both the College and the pharmacy profession.
+The years that followed were crucial for both the college and the pharmacy profession.
 Concerns surrounding the safety and ethics of pharmacy practice emerged.
-Nationwide efforts sprang forth to develop laws regulating the profession.
-By 1880, the College had been instrumental in forming the Illinois Pharmaceutical Association (now known as the Illinois Pharmacists Association).
+Nationwide efforts were made to develop laws regulating the profession.
+By 1880, faculty members and alumni of the college participated in efforts that contributed to the formation of the Illinois Pharmaceutical Association (now known as the Illinois Pharmacists Association).
 A year later, the Pharmacy Law of 1881 was passed, mandating education requirements for the practice of pharmacy in Illinois and assigning supervision of the profession to state agencies.
 Candidates were required to pass an examination given by the State Board of Health.
 The law also required pharmacists to pay a $2 annual licensing fee.